isc-projects/stork/doc/user/man/stork-agent.8.rst

 Description
 ~~~~~~~~~~~

-The ``stork-agent`` is a small tool that operates on systems
+The ``stork-agent`` is a tool that operates on systems that are running BIND 9
-that are running BIND 9 or Kea services.
-The Stork server connects to
+or Kea services.
+The Stork server connects to the Stork agent and uses it to
-the Stork agent and uses it to monitor services remotely.
+monitor services remotely.

 Arguments
 ~~~~~~~~~

-Stork does not use an explicit configuration file.
-Instead, its behavior can be controlled with command-line switches and/or variables.
-The Stork agent takes the following command-line switches.
-Equivalent environment variables are listed in square brackets, where applicable.
+Stork agent's behavior can be controlled with command-line switches and/or environment variables.
+The environment variables can be set before running the agent or they can be loaded from a file using the ``--use-env-file`` and ``--env-file`` flags. ``stork-agent`` takes the following arguments (equivalent environment variables are listed in square brackets, where applicable)

 ``--listen-stork-only``
    Instructs ``stork-agent`` to listen for commands from the Stork server, but not for Prometheus requests. ``[$STORK_AGENT_LISTEN_STORK_ONLY]``